Understanding Lyrica

 Get Help Today

-A Lyrica use disorder carries significant risks and ignoring those risks could put you in danger.
-The good news is that your problem doesn’t have to get any worse.
-Contact a treatment provider for rehab-related help today.
+Misusing Lyrica carries significant risks and ignoring those risks could put you in danger.
+The good news is that help is available.
+Contact a treatment provider to learn more about your treatment options.